Choose another writer in this calendar:

 his visit to Paris in 1929, Mencken stayed at Hôtel La Trémoille on rue

 de la Tremoille.
-He was unimpressed by the marvels of the city, saying
+He was unimpressed by the marvels of "City of Love," saying

 that "the cafés of Paris dangerously outnumber the pissoirs."

 In 1930 Mencken married the writer and professor of English Sara Haardt, who was eighteen years his junior and seriously ill.
 After years of attacking the authority of the Bible and the church, he was married in the Episcopal Church.
 Before proposing he had courted Haardt for seven years, but during this period he had also continued his relationship with Marion Bloom, a country girl from Maryland, and had an affair Aileen Pringle, a quick-witted silent-movie star.
 "A very amusing movie gal," Mencken said of her.
 Pringle married in 1944 James M. Cain; they divorced within two years.
 Sara Haardt died of tuberculosis in 1935.